Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 ORDER BY count(*) DESC
 ```

-Okay, now we know the underlying issue with part_no '20rd0' - the majority of the failures are frrom battery lot '4012' (which turns out to have been delivered to the Jackson Plant) has a huge number of the faulty batteries that are driving our warranty replacements.
+Now you know the underlying issue with part_no '20rd0'.
+The majority of failures are from battery lot '4012', which has delivered to the Jackson Plant and has a huge number of the faulty batteries that are driving warranty replacements.
 These insights show up even better on our dashboard in our favourite BI tool which connects directly to Vantage and allows interactive & iterative analysis:

 ![png](dashboard.png)